jumo-interview/jumo-sample-projects/python/README.md

 via the links on the right
 (creating a fork of the repository is not necessary).

 For this interview, you will need to have Python 3.5 or later installed.
+Python 3.10 and later versions are not supported.
 See the [RealPython installation guide] if you haven't installed it yet.

 We'll start by creating a [virtual environment] with [venv], and install some requirements that might be useful.